 After reading this guide you’ll be aware of the most common sources of kitchen accidents and you’ll also know exactly what steps to follow to avoid them.
 You’ll see that kitchen safety is all about common sense thus you can enhance it easily and quickly.

 How can you improve kitchen safety for elderly people?
 In a nutshell:

-First of all, make the kitchen well lit and organized and use non-slip flooring to avoid falls and injuries.
+First of all, make the kitchen well-lit and organized and use non-slip flooring to avoid falls and injuries.
 Keep the number of appliances to a minimum and place commonly used items within reach.
 Take all the necessary precautions to ensure safe cooking and prevent kitchen fires.
 Keep sharp knives separately and never store hazardous chemical products in the kitchen.

-And now, let’s see in details:
+And now, let’s see in detail: